pfheatwole/thesis/_sources/foil_geometry.rst.txt

    the LE.
 These `r_x` etc are just scaling those deltas.

 Fortunately, providing this flexibility is easier to implement and use than it is to describe.
-Instead of a shared :math:`r` for all three dimension, allow each dimension of the reference point to choose an independent :math:`r`:
+Instead of a shared :math:`r` for all three dimension, allow an independent :math:`r` for each dimension of the reference point:

 .. math::